j-i-l/tfb-prediction/README.md

 ## Workflow

-I'm well aware of sklearn's [pipelines](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) and would use them virtually every time.
+sklearn's [pipelines](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) are a great tool to condense an analysis and I would use them in most cases.
-But I find them not to be ideal for demonstrating purposes, so in this project they will only come into play in the hyper-parameter tuning part in [Hyperparam_Tuning.ipynb](Hyperparam_Tuning.ipynb).
+However, I find them not to be ideal for demonstrating purposes, so in this project they will only come into play in the hyper-parameter tuning part in [Hyperparam_Tuning.ipynb](Hyperparam_Tuning.ipynb).

 The notebooks should be run in the following order: